YBRA Field Station Cabins

 Wadsworth, Dusenbury and the Thom Library classrooms offer teaching and study spaces for students and visiting scholars.

 Foose.
 A one room faculty or staff cabin with bathroom.
-Named for Dorothy and Richard M. Foose (1915 - 1994).
-A geology professor at Amherst College, Foose taught at the YBRA for over 35 years, and helped lead it's Board of Directors.
+Named for Dorothy and Richard M. Foose (1915-1994).
+A geology professor at Amherst College, Foose taught at the YBRA for over 35 years, and helped lead the board.

 F&M. A one room faculty or staff cabin with bathroom and views of the front range and Red Lodge.
 Named for Franklin & Marshall College, whose geosciences faculty and students were instrumental in the support and operations of the field station.